 While data is not collected on lawsuits like this, an informal poll of Annapolis, Maryland family law attorneys leads us to believe that this has not occurred in Annapolis, Maryland.

-Note that in Maryland a parent cannot legally be required to pay for a child’s college expenses (unless their is a written agreement between the parents).
+Note that in Maryland a parent cannot legally be required to pay for a child’s college expenses (unless there is a written agreement between the parents).

 There is an instance when children can sue parents: in cases of physical or sexual abuse, a child has a cause of action against the abuser.